xsyncio/sierra-dev/docs/osint-tools.md

 # OSINT Tools Collection

-Sierra SDK v2.0 includes a comprehensive collection of **15+ production-ready OSINT tools**.
-These tools demonstrate the power of the Sierra SDK framework and provide immediate value for investigators.
+Sierra Dev v2.0 includes a comprehensive collection of **15+ production-ready OSINT tools**.
+These tools demonstrate the power of the Sierra Dev framework and provide immediate value for investigators.

 ## 🚀 Available Tools